What is craniosynostosis?

 • Developmental delays

-Craniosynostosis may be congenital (present at birth) or may be observed later, during a physical examination.
-The diagnosis is made after a thorough physical examination and after diagnostic testing.
-During the examination, your child’s doctor will obtain a complete prenatal and birth history of your child.
-He or she may ask if there is a family history of craniosynostosis or other head or face abnormalities.
-Your child’s doctor may also ask about developmental milestones since craniosynostosis can be associated with other developmental delay.
-Developmental delays may require further medical follow-up for underlying problems.
+Craniosynostosis may be congenital (present at birth) or may be observed later.
+The diagnosis is made after a thorough physical examination with a complete prenatal and birth history of the child and a family history of craniosynostosis or other head or face abnormalities.

-Diagnostic tests that may be performed to confirm the diagnosis of craniosynostosis include:
+In addition diagnostic tests that may be performed to confirm the diagnosis of craniosynostosis:

 Management of craniosynostosis

-Specific treatment for craniosynostosis will be determined by your child’s doctor based on:
+Specific treatment for craniosynostosis will be determined based, among others, on:

-• Your child’s age, overall health, and medical history
+• the child’s age, overall health, and medical history

 • Extent of the craniosynostosis

-• Your child’s tolerance for specific medications, procedures, or therapies
+• the child’s tolerance for specific medications, procedures, or therapies

-Surgery is typically the recommended treatment.
-The goal of treatment is to reduce the pressure in the head and correct the deformities of the face and skull bones.
-Less commonly, surgery is needed to decrease pressure within the skull.
+Surgery is typically the recommended treatment. to reduce the pressure in the head and correct the deformities of the face and skull bones.